RiccardoEvangelisti/Four-Souls-Helper/content/bc_monsters-combat.md

 If an ability on a monster card doesn’t specify a particular player, instead referring to ‘you’, it means the active player.

 Abilities on monster cards only function while in play, unless otherwise specified.
 Abilities on monster cards don’t function while they are a soul, unless otherwise specified.
+For example, the monster Stoney has a static ability that says “Monsters have +1 DC.”
+The continuous effect created by that ability would only apply while it is ***in play***.
+A continuous effect created in this way stays until the card with the static ability leaves its appropriate game zone.

 ### **Monsters**